neondatabase-labs/neon_local_vs_code_extension/README.md

-# Neon Local VS Code Extension
+# Neon Local Connect VS Code Extension

 This VS Code extension provides a seamless integration with Neon Database for local development.
 It allows you to manage Neon database branches and run local proxies using either PostgreSQL or Neon Serverless drivers.